2020 BYU vs. Coastal Carolina football game: Aftermath

 The game had an average viewership of 1.212 million viewers, making it the most-watched college football broadcast on ESPNU since a matchup between LSU and Western Kentucky in 2015.
 The viewership peaked at 2.115 million viewers at 8:50 p.m., near the end of the game, and it was ESPNU's fifth most-watched college football broadcast overall.
 A highlight clip from the game was the most-viewed clip from any Week 14 game on any ESPN digital platform, receiving 1.4 million views, and the full-game highlight video posted to the ESPN College Football channel on YouTube has over 100,000 views as of 2022.

 The game dropped BYU's record to 9–1 with their first loss, though it would be their only loss of the season.
 They returned home to play San Diego State the following week, defeating the Aztecs by two touchdowns.
 That game was initially cancelled as a result of a decision made by the Mountain West Conference to suspend their 2020 season, though a later decision allowed San Diego State to play BYU.
 They rose to No. 16 in the rankings after the win and accepted an invite to the Boca Raton Bowl to play UCF.
 BYU won the bowl game convincingly, ending their season with a record of 11–1 and a final AP and Coaches' Poll ranking of No. 11.

 The Chanticleers improved to 10–0 with their win, and improved to No. 13 in the College Football Playoff rankings as a result.
 They traveled to play Troy in their final regular season game of the year, and their final conference game, which they won by four points following a late-game touchdown pass with 35 seconds remaining.
 This win got them to No. 12 in the College Football Playoff poll and No. 9 in the AP Poll, marking their first-ever top-ten ranking and the highest ranking achieved in program history.
 As a result of their divisional title, which they clinched following their win against Texas State on November 28, Coastal Carolina earned a bid to the Sun Belt Conference Football Championship Game, which would have been played against West Division champions Louisiana.
 However, due to an outbreak of COVID-19 within the Coastal Carolina program (which would have eliminated an entire position group for the championship game), Coastal Carolina and Louisiana were named Sun Belt co-champions for the 2020 season.
-The Chanticleers' season ended on December 26, 2020, with a game against Liberty, their originally-scheduled opponents for what later became the Mormons vs. Mullets game, in the Cure Bowl.
+The Chanticleers' season ended on December 26, 2020, with a game against Liberty in the Cure Bowl.
 A blocked field goal in overtime gave Liberty a three-point victory and Coastal Carolina finished the season with a record of 11–1 as a result.
 The Chanticleers finished the season ranked No. 14 in both the AP and Coaches' Poll.